GadagojuShiva/log-analysis-monitoring/README.md

 To use the script, follow these steps:

-1. Save the `log-monitor.sh` script to your desired directory.
+1. Save the `log-monitor.sh` script to your desired directory. or Clone this Repo using `git clone https://github.com/GadagojuShiva/log-analysis-monitoring`  and cd to the `log-analysis-monitoring` and follow the commands below

 2. Make the script executable by running `chmod +x log-monitor.sh`.